YANAMADALACHANDRASHEKAR/Analysis-of-Tonality-on-Text-based-Using-Machine-Learning/README.md

 About My Academic Project

-*Guys go through the Analysis of Tonality on Text-based Using Machine Learning.pync  PLEASE avoid (Analysis of Tonality on Text-based Using Machine Learning.html) file
+*Guys go through the Analysis of Tonality on Text-based Using Machine Learning.ipynb  PLEASE avoid (Analysis of Tonality on Text-based Using Machine Learning.html) file